Kyriosity/read-write/README+/pencraft/README+/essays/README+/bool/NullRefError.md

 > * **You get a null return value from a method, and then call a method on the returned type**\
 > ... and so on.

-There's no null or broken reference, which sends our objects and values to nowhere.
+There's no null or broken reference, which sends our objects and values nowhere.
 That's our fault.

 <h2 align="center">Much Ado About <code>Nothing</code>❓</h2>